Weil2017/serving/README.md

 For security reasons, do not use the default secret key.
 You can modify the shared secret key in these two locations: [cryptfile.cc#L119](https://github.com/Laiye-Tech/cryptpb/blob/main/cryptfile/cryptfile.cc#L119) and [env.cc#L62](https://github.com/Laiye-Tech/tensorflow/blob/master/tensorflow/core/platform/env.cc#L62).
 We currently use the `AES` encryption algorithm, you can modify its key and iv.

+> Note: The key and iv in these two places need to be consistent

+### Build

 Same as the official build method.

 **CPU**

 ```sh
 docker build --build-arg \
     -t tensorflow-serving-devel \